di-wang/6300GroupProject/GroupProject/Docs/UseCaseModel.md

 * Requirements: When there is no ongoing tournament, the tournament manager can view totals for every player in the system as a list sorted by total.
 From there, the manager can also view a list of the player’s individual prizes by selecting the player from the list.
 * Pre-conditions: There is no ongoing tournament.
 All tournament states are marked as completed.
 * Post-conditions: Display totals for every player in the system, sorted by total.
 The manager can also view a list of the player’s individual prizes by selecting the player from the list.
 * Scenarios: When there is no ongoing tournament, the tournament manager has an option to view totals for every player in the system as a list sorted by total.
-If clicking on a specific player, the system will display the player's individual prizes.
+If the manager clicks on a specific player, the system will display the player's individual prizes.

 #### Display Profits
 * Requirements: When there is no ongoing tournament, the tournament manager can view the list of past house profits in chronological order and the total.